jeremyScript/ds-algo/notes/binary-tree.md

 One really good example that very frequently uses some variety of tree is database indexes.
 Let's say you have a database of all your orders and customers frequently search for their order by order number.
 We don't want to comb the whole database to find the one order: that'll be slow and taxing on your database.
 We also don't want to store the whole database in a tree: sometimes we want multiple indexes and we want to optimize the database so we can write quickly to it which keeping it in a tree would hinder.

 So we'll store the whole database in one data structure and then we'll keep a separate tree that we can use an index.
 When a user searches for their order number, we do a fast find on our tree, it points to where the item is in our database and we get a fast look up on a big database.
 O(log n) on large datasets is very fast.

+## Exercise

+Name your class Tree.

+I'd suggest making another class called Node.
+You don't have to; you can make them all plain JS objects

+Here you'll make a BST.
+Your Tree class will have keep track of a root which will be the first item added to your tree.
+From there, if the item is less than the value of that node, it will go into its left subtree and if greater it will go to the right subtree.

+In order for this to work and for the unit tests to pass you, you must implement a Tree `.toObject` function that returns your tree as a series of nested objects.
+Those nested objects must use the following names for their properties

+value - integer     - value being contained in the node left  - Node/object - the left node which itself may be another tree right - Node/object - the right node which itself may be another tree

+Extra credit: implement delete